 Herda Diabolo Wall Lamp

-Materials: Anodized gold coloured aluminium, orange painted inside.
+Materials: Anodised gold coloured aluminium lampshade, painted orange inside.
 Round aluminium wall mount with switch.
-Some metal parts, Bakelite sockets.
+Some metal parts.
+Bakelite E14 sockets.

 Height: 42 cm / 16.53”

 Lampshades: ∅ 16,5 and ∅ 7,5 cm / 6.49” and 2.95”

 Electricity: 2 bulbs E14, 2 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: To be appraised.

 Other versions: This Herda diabolo wall lamp exists in almost every colour.

 Herda Verlichting BV (Herda Lighting company) was a owned by the Dutch “brothers Daniels” family and was located in Amsterdam, The Netherlands.
 Founded in 1946 and declared bankrupt on June 24, 1997.

 Herda had some top designers employed, including Willem van Oyen Sr. who is famous for the lamps he designed for the Raak Amsterdam company, also from The Netherlands.